qemacs/qemacs/README.md

 ## Contributing to QEmacs

-Please contact the [qemacs-devel](https://lists.nongnu.org/mailman/listinfo/qemacs-devel) mailing list.
+QEmacs official repository is available on [Github](https://github.com/qemacs/qemacs).
+You are welcome to contribute by opening an issue or submitting a Pull Request.
+Older discussions are archived on the  [qemacs-devel](https://lists.nongnu.org/mailman/listinfo/qemacs-devel) mailing list.

 ## Authors